alesegdia/secs/doc/SPECS.md

 #### Component addition to entity

+When a component is added to an entity, the component is actually allocated and passed back to the user, so that the user can modify it.
+The bits are not updated here, but delayed to the entity edit processing step.

+**NOTE:** this could be changed, since there might be no reason for not updating entity bits here.
+The systems notification will still need to wait for the entity edit processing step.

 <center>
 ![entop-compadd-step](entop-compadd-step.png "Component addition to entity")
 </center>

 #### Component deletion from entity

+When an component is removed from an entity in the system loop, nothing is done really.
+Instead, the operation is annotated and delayed back to the entity edit processing step, in order to correctly notify systems.

 <center>
 ![entop-compdel-step](entop-compdel-step.png "Component deletion from entity")
 </center>

 #### Entity processor

+This is a key step, since here we will complete operations partially done in the systems loop as well as notify systems.
+A set of **changed** entities will be created and filled with the entities over which we made some component addition or removal operation.

+Component additions will be performed completly at first, since they does not affect anything.

+Component removal will be done partially so that only entity bits will be updated.
+The reason behind this (stated earlier) is that there might be systems that could need to perform some operation on entity removal.

+Then, all systems will be notified about changed, added and removed entities, and finally, components will be freed.

 <center>
 ![entop-compdel-step](entop-processing.png "Entity edit processing")